Maple Syrup Festival at Argyle Lake State Park - March 7, 2020

 Our annual Kites Fest, held at Macomb's Veterans Park, features a Giant Kite Show, Kite Ballets, a Candy Drop, Kite Making, Kite Fights and so much more.
 Bring the kids, some lawn chairs and blankets, sunscreen, a camera and join us for a fun time with the whole family!

-Celebrate all things Western Illinois University during the Leatherneck's annual Homecoming celebration.
+Celebrate all things Western Illinois University during the Leatherneck's annual Homecoming celebration in Macomb.
 The week leading up to the big day features competitions and activities including Scavenger Hunts, Annual Rocky's Boat Regatta, Variety Shows, Painting of the Paws, Paint the Town and the eventful Yell Like Hell contest.

-This annual holiday festival in Macomb's Historic Downtown presents the perfect opportunity to slow down, take a step back in time and experience the charm and nostalgia that the Christmas season in a small town brings.
-Join us for this magical holiday festival featuring food, music, colorful characters, the Festival of Trees, Clydesdale drawn carriage rides, live reindeer, and of course the ol' boy himself, Santa Claus.
+This annual holiday festival held in Macomb's Historic Downtown, presents the perfect opportunity to slow down, take a step back in time and experience the nostalgic small town charm the Christmas season brings.
+Experience this magical holiday festival featuring colorful characters, food, music, Clydesdale drawn carriage rides, live reindeer, the Festival of Trees and of course the ol' boy himself, Santa Claus!

-Sign up for the Santa Zephyr Express and experience a train ride with Santa and his elf as Amtrak’s Illinois Zephyr car is transformed into a magical place that takes you from Quincy to experience Dickens Christmas On The Square: A Magical Holiday in downtown Macomb, IL Nov.
-30th.
+Sign up for the Santa Zephyr Express and experience an enchanting train ride with Santa and his helpers as Amtrak’s Illinois Zephyr car is transformed into a magical place that takes you from Quincy to experience Dickens Christmas On The Square: A Magical Holiday in downtown Macomb, IL.

-Book your overnight package and have breakfast with Santa!
+Book your overnight package and have breakfast with Santa and his friends!

 Nothing will put you in the holiday spirit quite like the Christmas Lights Parade in Bushnell, IL.